nautechsystems/nautilus_trader/README.md

 Also, the documentation is always current for the latest version.

 The package is tested against Python 3.7 - 3.9 on both Linux and MacOS.

-We recommend users setup a virtual environment to isolate the dependencies, and run the platform with the latest stable version of Python.
+We recommend running the platform with the latest stable version of Python.

+Unfortunately Windows installations are not currently supported.
+Attempts have been made to get the project more compatible with Windows, however there are some low level implementation details currently preventing this from being possible.

+It is a goal for the project to keep dependencies focused, however there are still a large number of dependencies as found in the `pyproject.toml` file.
+Therefore we recommend you create a new virtual environment for NautilusTrader to isolate the dependencies.

-`pyenv` is the recommended tool for handling Python installations and virtual environments.
+`pyenv` is the recommended tool for handling system wide Python installations and virtual environments.

 > https://github.com/pyenv/pyenv